DaveyDark/portfolio/public/blog/posts/portfolio_devlog.md

 After giving it some thought, I then considered creating the dynamic material, such as projects and posts, using a content management system (CMS) or static site generator.
-As I had no prior experience with either of these, I had to spend some time researching before deciding on Gatsby and Astro.
+As I had no prior experience with either of these,
-I chose them because, in the first place, they were compatible with React, and I had already used React to build half of my website and didn't want to waste any more time rewriting it.
-Secondly, according on my additional research, they were well-liked candidates for SSG, with Gatsby representing an established, older framework and Astro being the newcomer.

 However, after reading both of their documents, I realized there were even more issues.
 First of all, moving my existing code to them wouldn't be easy, and secondly, since they render static html/css/js rather than react,